Buranga Hot Springs

-Uganda can be proud of very rich natural heritage.
-Tropical forests here have some of the highest species diversity in Africa, country has powerful waterfalls and interesting volcanic landforms.
+Uganda can be proud of its very rich natural heritage.
+The tropical forests here have some of the highest species diversity in Africa, the country has powerful waterfalls and interesting volcanic landforms.

 he Bradt Guide to Uganda, now more than 500 pages long, is the definitive travel handbook to this wonderful but oft-neglected destination, not only providing comprehensive background information to its varied national parks, towns and other cultural attractions, but also including detailed reviews of the ever-growing selection of world-class lodges and budget hotels that service them.

 Africa was the core of the ancient supercontinent Pangaea, and comprises some of the oldest and most extraordinary geology on planet Earth.
 This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria; and from the volcanic islands of the Atlantic Ocean to the continental fragments off the African east coast.